VasilGVasilev/InterviewPrep/php/basic-testing.md

 {
     public function testSave()
     {
-        // Your test code goes here
+        // Your test code goes here and it tests whether the EventController method save returns a valid Response, see Integration for difference
     }
 }
 ```